This topic describes how to create a subscription dedicated host in the Elastic Compute Service (ECS) console.

 Automatic Instance Migration upon DDH Failure

-The Automatic Instance Migration upon DDH Failure option is selected by default.
-You can modify this setting after the dedicated host is created.
-For more information, see Modify the settings of automatic instance migration for a dedicated host.Notice This option is unavailable for local SSD i2 dedicated hosts.
+By default, the Automatic Instance Migration upon DDH Failure option is selected.
+You can change this setting after the dedicated host is created.
+For more information, see Modify the settings of automatic instance migration for a dedicated host.Notice This option is unavailable for local SSD type i2.

-- If you select Automatic Instance Migration upon DDH Failure, ECS instances on a dedicated host are automatically migrated to another dedicated host if the original dedicated host fails.
+- If you select Automatic Instance Migration upon DDH Failure, the ECS instances on the dedicated host are automatically migrated to a healthy dedicated host if the original dedicated host fails.

 - If you do not select this option, you must submit a ticket to apply for a new dedicated host if the original dedicated host fails.

 CPU Overprovisioning Ratio You can configure the CPU overprovisioning ratio only for the overprovisioned type.
 The CPU overprovisioning ratio affects the number of available vCPUs on a dedicated host.
-You can use the following formula to calculate the number of available vCPUs on a dedicated host: Number of available vCPUs = Number of physical CPU cores × 2 - Number of vCPUs that are reserved by the dedicated host) × CPU overprovisioning ratio In scenarios where high CPU stability is not required, such as development and test environments, you can increase the number of available vCPUs on a dedicated host by increasing the CPU overcommit ratio.
+You can use the following formula to calculate the number of available vCPUs on a dedicated host of the overprovisioned type: Number of available vCPUs = (Number of CPU cores × 2 - Number of vCPUs that are reserved by the dedicated host) × CPU overprovisioning ratio In scenarios where high CPU stability is not required, such as development and test environments, you can increase the number of available vCPUs on a dedicated host by increasing the CPU overprovisioning ratio.
 This way, you can deploy more ECS instances of the same specification on the dedicated host and reduce the unit deployment cost.Notice You can set the CPU overprovisioning ratio for overprovisioned types g6s, c6s, and r6s.
 You cannot set the CPU overprovisioning ratio for overprovisioned type v5.

-For example, the number of physical CPU cores on each g6s dedicated host is 52.
-If you set the CPU overcommit ratio of a g6s dedicated host to 4, the number of available vCPUs on the dedicated host is 416.
+For example, the number of CPU cores on each g6s dedicated host is 52.
+If you set the CPU overprovisioning ratio of a g6s dedicated host to 4, the number of available vCPUs on the dedicated host is 416.